zsk4/ResearchProgrammingIntro/README.md

 2. ***Readable Code*** These strategies help people better understand how your code works.
 This has benefits for you (remembering what your script does after not touching it for a while so it can be adapted for a new project), your peers (sharing code that doesn't require your coworker to struggle to understand what it does), reviewers (making data processing for a paper clear), and end users (ease of use of any software your publish).

 # Set up your local repository
+1. Create a fork of this repository in your GitHub account.

-1. Create a local copy of the repository and create the included conda environment.
+2. Clone a local copy of the repository and create the included conda environment.
 ```
 git clone git@github.com:zsk4/ResearchProgrammingIntro.git
 conda env create -f environment.yml